turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/5-account-storage.md

   available: string;
 }
 ```
-- `total` represents the account's total storage balance in yoctoNEAR (in string representation)
+- `total` represents the account's total storage balance in yoctoNEAR
 - `available` represents portion of the account's total balance that is available for withdrawal

 ---